-How might you end up with a broken arm and leg at the same time?
+Suffering from both a broken arm and leg at the same time?

 This combination of injuries could potentially occur if you experience a nasty fall, perhaps from height.
 It might also happen if you are involved in a road accident, whether you are in a car or other vehicle, or if you are hit while crossing the road.
 A cyclist who is struck by another vehicle might also suffer multiple injuries like these.

 Obviously, experiencing these injuries together is more problematic than simply having one of them.
 You cannot move around very easily and in fact some people might be confined to a wheelchair for a time.
 A lot depends on whether you can wear a boot for your broken leg, which could mean you could put some weight on it to walk around a bit.